dpirkl/lecture-sts/README.md

 ### Options/Flags/Args

-To define on which GPU the process will run you can add -g/--gpu argument followed by an integer value between (incl) 0 and 15.
+To define on which GPU the process will run you can add the optional argument -g/--gpu argument followed by an integer value between (incl) 0 and 15.
 Default GPU is 0

 ```bash